-In my life I have painted many landscapes, several from photo reference, but as often as I can I go out and paint en plein air (on location).
+I have painted many landscapes, several from photo references, but as often as I can, I go out and paint en plein air (on location).

-Every painting I make teaches me something, and in this article I share some of the most useful tips I have learned - usually the hard way, making mistakes and ruining some paintings - about landscape paintings.
+Every painting I make teaches me something, and in this article, I share some of the most useful tips I have learned about landscape paintings.

 1. Know the Value Distribution in Landscape Painting